jjmchew/jjmchew.github.io/LS171/01a-questions.md

 - [?] are symmetric / asymmetric key encryption considered "protocols"?
   - A: possibly not a protocol in the same sense as TCP or HTTP

+- [?]
+Application layer:  what does the PDU look like?  is the PDU different for each internet service (e.g., FTP, email, HTTP, etc.) OR is there a common PDU for this layer?
+  - A:  Not really a PDU per-se;  blog post refers to an "application layer" PDU as a "message" (https://vahid.blog/post/2020-12-21-how-the-internet-works-part-ii-layers/)

+- [?]
+Confirm - when we enter URL in a browser window, it's JUST a URL, correct?
+The *browser* automatically takes that URL and 'converts' it into an actual HTTP request?
+  - A:  agreed - the browser needs to form the request
+  - Also VERY likely that the request isn't actually formed and sent out until after the TCP / TLS handshake has taken place (since browsers make requests using the HTTP version that servers like - e.g., HTTP/2 or HTTP/3)

+- [?] how does the browser respond so quickly to "no domain name" found?  (e.g., when entering junk URLs)
+  - A:  suspect it's because DNS servers are extremely quick

 ### Open
-- [ ] Application layer:  what does the PDU look like?  is the PDU different for each internet service (e.g., FTP, email, HTTP, etc.) OR is there a common PDU for this layer?

-- [ ] Confirm - when we enter URL in a browser window, it's JUST a URL, correct?
-The *browser* automatically takes that URL and 'converts' it into an actual HTTP request?

-- [ ] how does the browser respond so quickly to "no domain name" found?  (e.g., when entering junk URLs)

-- [ ] why wouldn't changes in bandwidth improve performance?
-  - Does "bandwidth" refer to physical media or entire chain (including devices, etc.)? i.e., is processing delay part of "bandwidth"?
-  - A: since individual packet (limited by latency) still takes just as long

 # Assessment prep checklist
 - [X] create written study notes (based on study guide)